 Each year, the Perseids appear to radiate out from the constellation Perseus, which is how the shower gets its name.
 But the bright streaks of light we see on Earth are actually coming from the trail of debris the Comet Swift-Tuttle leaves behind as we cross through its path.
 When the comet’s debris—or meteoroids—enter Earth’s atmosphere, they heat up, leaving a bright streak of light across the sky.

-Here’s how to catch the show this August.
+Here’s how to catch the show in August 2023.

-The Perseids peak the night of Tuesday, August 11, through the predawn hours of Wednesday, August 12, when Earth makes its way through the densest cloud of debris from the comet.
-However, Earth has actually been passing through the Comet Swift-Tuttle’s dust cloud since July 17 and will continue to do so until August 26.
+The Perseid meteor shower will peak the night of Saturday, August 12, through the predawn hours of Sunday, August 13, when Earth makes its way through the densest cloud of debris from the comet.

 You won’t need a telescope, since the Perseids are bright enough to see with the naked eye.
 However, NASA recommends giving yourself about 45 minutes for your eyes to adjust to the dark, so you’ll want to stay warm and have something comfortable to sit on while you acclimate.

 A reclining camp chair can help prevent a sore neck the next day, a packable puffy blanket will keep things cozy, and a headlamp with a red-light setting helps illuminate the path to your stargazing spot without introducing unwanted light to the area.
 Here are some of our favorite gear picks for each of those scenarios:

 - Buy now: Nemo Stargaze Reclining Camp Chair, $300, rei.com

 - Buy now: Rumpl Original Puffy Blanket, $110, rumpl.com